Fighting for the Wild

 The roads and trails through the desert around the river have multiplied over the years.
 On a recent drive down State Route 128 for a stroll along the banks of the Colorado, Sleight was taken aback by all of the heavy equipment along the river where workers were putting in a paved trail and building two more footbridges to connect the two shores.
 It’s a scene that in the old days would have moved him to action, the kind that compelled Abbey to use him as the model for the character Seldom Seen Smith in the novel The Monkey Wrench Gang.

 “They keep coming and coming.
 You can’t stop it,” Sleight says.

-The wild vastness of Utah’s red rock canyons and the Colorado first beckoned to him in the 1950s, when he began his river-running business and started steering his path away from his accounting department job at Firestone Tire and Rubber in Salt Lake City and toward the desert that called to him and that eventually he would wage fierce fights for as an environmental activist.
+The wild vastness of Utah’s red rock canyons and the Colorado first beckoned to him in the 1950s, when he began his river-running business and started steering his path away from his accounting department job at Firestone Tire and Rubber in Salt Lake City and toward the desert, which he would eventually wage fierce fights for as an environmental activist.

 Sleight BS’55 landed the job at Firestone soon after graduating in business from the University of Utah.
 Born in Paris, Idaho, he and his five siblings had grown up on farms in Idaho and northern Utah, hanging around in general stores run by their father and uncles.
 He headed to the U after high school, on track to become a businessman like his father.

 Sleight recollects that he was timid when he first came to the University.
 Stuttering didn’t help.
 “I was very shy all the time,” he says.
 “That was an albatross.
 It hurt, because you can’t speak out when you want to.”
 He credits speech classes at the U with helping him to gain confidence and overcome not only his stuttering but his shyness.
 “I had some great teachers at the University,” he says.